kaushalch1/spotify/README.md

 # Spokify

-Spokify is a Chrome extension for searching YouTube music and playing audio from a small extension popup.
-It uses a local Node.js server for YouTube search, audio extraction, and Socket.IO room synchronization.
+Spokify is a Chrome extension that enables users to search YouTube music and play audio from a browser popup.
+It uses a Node.js backend for YouTube search, audio extraction, and Socket.IO-based room synchronization.

 ## Current limitation

-The room feature is currently unavailable.
+The room and synchronized playback features are currently unavailable.
 Shared playback depends on server-side audio extraction with `yt-dlp`, and YouTube may block requests from the server with a bot-check message such as:

 ```text
 Sign in to confirm you're not a bot
 ```

-Updating `yt-dlp` does not reliably solve this problem.
-Do not upload browser cookies to the server.
-Search can still work, but playback and synchronized rooms may fail when YouTube blocks the server.
+Updating `yt-dlp` does not reliably resolve this issue.
+Browser cookies must not be uploaded to the server.
+Search may continue to function, but audio playback and synchronized rooms may fail when YouTube blocks the server.

 ## Features